topmass/autoetsy/README.md

 (or whichever conda env name you set)

-python watcher.py and follow the instructions
+streamlit run watcher.py and follow the instructions